prurigro/myownnotes-android/README.rst

 + ownCloud server Version >= 6.0.3 see `ownCloud Docs`_
 + `ownCloud Notes App`_ Version >= 0.9 installed and activated on your server
 + Mobile device using Android Version >= 4.0
-+ SSL certificate for your server.
-For more information please read the `FAQ`_ below.
 + The `My Own Notes App`_